To apply for financial aid, students must complete the following steps:

 - Financial aid awards are not renewed automatically and may vary from year to year due to changes in a student’s resources or expenses, increased overall demands on the financial aid budget, or changes in institutional or federal financial aid policy.
 Therefore, the deadline to apply each year for returning students is April 15.

-- Effective 8/1/12, student’s applying for the Federal Direct Stafford Loan for 2013-14 are required to complete the Free Application for Federal Student Aid (FAFSA).
+- Student’s applying for the Federal Direct Stafford Loan are required to complete the Free Application for Federal Student Aid (FAFSA).
 Our federal school code is E00177.
 Students must include our federal school code (E00177) for our office to receive your FAFSA.

 - Beginning 2013-14, graduate or professional students are no longer eligible to receive federal subsidized loans.